 You should also manage expectations: for example telling your prospects that after the free trial they will have to pay, the will have a free version, etc. Be concise but honest.

 20. Send win-back campaigns for not converted trial users

-Your active trial users are the best type of fuel so get the most out from them!
+Your active trial users are the best type of fuel, so get the most out of them!
 It is very important to try to get back your lost users to your trial.
 You can use remarketing and automated email campaigns too!

 Send win-back campaigns to engage lost trial users!
 Get started now.